 - Dizziness that sets in quickly

 - Confused thinking

 - Vomiting that is excessive or prolonged

 - High fever that doesn’t respond to Tylenol or its equivalent

 If the baby stops moving or its movements are noticeably decreased, call 911 immediately.

-For safest pregnancy during cold and flu season, avoid crowded public places, especially enclosed spaces such as buses, airplanes, movie theaters, and the like.
+For the safest pregnancy during cold and flu season, avoid crowded public places, especially enclosed spaces such as buses, airplanes, movie theaters, and the like.
 Avoid all contact with someone else sick with the flu or a cold whenever possible.
-Wear a face mask when in crowds or around sick people and wash hands thoroughly before and after contact with sick people.
+Wash hands thoroughly before and after contact with sick people.

 Source: "Pregnant Women Need a Flu Shot."
 US Centers for Disease Control and Prevention (CDC).
 Web.
 Retrieved 7 Nov 2013.